Let me share with you 36 first engineering job tips that’ll squash those jitters and help you hit the ground running like a pro.

 “Everything should be made as simple as possible, but no simpler.”

-- Gained respect from peers
+- Earn respect from peers

-- Gained knowledge
+- Gain knowledge

-#19 Develop a systematic process for your design work
+#19 Create a systematic design process

 #20 Don’t make the same mistake twice

 We all make mistakes, but the key is to learn from them and avoid repeating them.
 For instance, choosing the wrong transformer for a substation could cost millions in damages.
 Your boss or client might forgive you once, but making the same mistake again could cost you your job.
 Keep that in mind and take these tips to heart to prevent making the same blunders twice.

 Even if an engineer has decades of experience, don’t assume they understand what you’re talking about.
 Some people bluff through conversations to avoid sounding ignorant.
 So, when you meet someone new, make sure you’re both on the same page to prevent issues down the road.